jenseliasson/iot-apps/apps/IPSO-SO/README.md

 # iot-apps
-IoT apps such as OMA LWM2M and IPSO Smart Objects for Contiki
+This folder contains files for using IPSO Smart Objects profiles on Contiki, spcifically the Mulle platform from Eistec AB.

+Contact: jens.eliasson@ltu.se or jens.eliasson@gmail.com